Slime Mori Mori Dragon Quest 3: Plot

 The protagonist, Surarin lives in Slime Kingdom.
 One day while he return from the sailing, his kingdom is attacked by Tails Troupe, and the "Rainbow Orbs", treasures of the state, were stolen.
 The Boss of the Tails Troupe spreads these orbs around the world, and sets up guards to prevent them from being taken back.
 Surarin and his crew sail around the world retrieving the Orbs.

 Development

 The title was first announced on March 16, 2011, as the first Nintendo 3DS title of the series.
 It was released in Japan on November 2, 2011.
 It was later re-released as an Ultimate Hits title on December 6, 2012.
 In February 2012, McDonald's released its own downloadable content for the game, featuring four exclusive items that needed to be collected to form a set.
-The fast food chain also offered a free download to anyone with a Nintendo DS a minigame called McDonald’s Slime Ship Battle DX, which if completed would entitle the player to a one-day coupon for food and drink from the chains locations.
+The fast food chain also offered a free minigame download to anyone with a Nintendo DS called McDonald’s Slime Ship Battle DX, which if completed would entitle the player to a one-day coupon for food and drink from the chains locations.